SIGH-Finance/SIGH-Boosters-sub-graph/README.md

 </p>

 ## SIGH BOOSTERS SUB-GRAPH
-[SIGH Boosters](http://sigh.discount/) are standard ERC721 NFTs which act as native discount coupons that will be accepted by SIGH Finance, an upcoming econometric Research Initiative.
+[SIGH Boosters](http://sigh.discount/) are standard ERC721 NFTs which act as native discount coupons that will be accepted by SIGH Finance, an upcoming econometric Research Initiative into decentralized financial networks.
 To learn more, visit - https://docs.sigh.finance/sigh-boosters

 ### Networks and Performance
 This subgraph can be found on The Graph Hosted Service at https://thegraph.com/explorer/subgraph/cryptowhaler/sigh-boosters